 You Are A Client – Not A Customer

-As a client-centered, fee only registered investment advisor, Kahler Financial Group is required and committed to a higher level of fiduciary responsibility to you (our client), than is the traditional brokerage firm.
+As a client-centered, fee only registered investment adviser, Kahler Financial Group is required and committed to a higher level of fiduciary responsibility to you (our client), than is the traditional brokerage firm.
 Traditional brokers rely on commissions from the sale of investment products to you (the customer) for their compensation.
 At Kahler Financial Group, you are our client and we are your advocate.
 Our legal and fiduciary duty is to place your interests ahead of all others.
 As fiduciaries, our professionals are not salespeople.
 At a traditional brokerage firm, you are a customer.
 The broker’s fiduciary duty is to his employer and not to you.

 We receive no commissions on any product recommendations and no compensation from third parties, such as mutual funds or insurance companies.
-As client-centered, fee-only advisors, we disclose potential conflicts of interest — KFG works solely in your best interest.
+As client-centered, fee-only advisers, we disclose potential conflicts of interest — KFG works solely in your best interest.

 Fee-Only Financial Solutions, Not Products

 The term “financial planning” means a lot of things to a lot of people.
 To many, it is merely a facade for selling investment and insurance products.
 To Kahler Financial Group, it means that we don't sell you products, we become your financial advocate.